 - Undertake new assessment missions as necessary/appropriate to determine the magnitude and scope of GBV and identify strategic inter-sectoral approaches for addressing it.

-- If necessary, develop monthly report formats that capture relevant information and that support the analysis and evaluation of program progress and outcomes.
+- Develop monthly report formats that capture relevant information and that support the analysis and evaluation of program progress and outcomes.

 - Document best practices and approaches for responding to issues of GBV in order to deepen the knowledge base among relevant partners.